Unit 6 Ap Bio Progress Check

 In eukaryotes, regulation occurs at multiple levels.
 Transcription factors bind to specific DNA sequences, either promoting or inhibiting transcription.
 Enhancers can be thousands of base pairs away from the gene they regulate

-Pulling it all together, the regulation of gene expression is
+All in all, the regulation of gene expression is

 Thank you for reading about Unit 6 Ap Bio Progress Check.
 We hope the information has been useful.
 Feel free to contact us if you have any questions.
 See you next time — don't forget to bookmark!